elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 - a simple web game
 - ...or something completely different?
 Google anything and everything that you think could help :^)

-## Activity Phase
+## Grouping Phase (2 minutes)

-- Get into groups of sizes 2 or 3.
+Get into groups of sizes 3 or 4.

-  - One person needs to be in charge of communicating your solution to the class.
+- One person needs to be in charge of communicating your project to the class.
 - One person needs to design the idea and/or help with development.
 - One person needs to be in charge of development.

-- You have 10 minutes to come up with a solution to the problem in your group
-- Then you have 30 minutes to develop the solution.
-- Afterwards we will regroup.
+## Planning (5 minutes)

+Brainstorm ideas and plan your projects.

+## Implementation Phase (30 minutes)

+Develop your project in groups.
+If any single member of the group finishes their tasks early, they must act as support to the other members of their group.

-## Regrouping Phase
+## Presentation Phase (15 minutes)

-Share a few words about:
+Afterwards we will regroup where a member of each group will need to present their project to the class and communicate the following points:

 - Your vision
 - Your target audience
-- How your solution is unique
+- How your group's solution is unique
 - The solution's impact
 - and how this follows HTML semantics, CSS best practices && utilizes effective JavaScript :)

+## Evaluation Phase (5 minutes)

+- The project that solve the problem at hand, follow best practices, and has the highest impact will receive a prize.
+- Runner up will receive a smaller prize :^)

 # Next week